CAEC TRAINING | PAST WORKSHOP DOCUMENTATION | CALENDAR LIST(registration)

 The Contract Administration Education Committee of APWA has been producing quality education since 2001.
 Our certificate program has been re-named as the CAEC Professional Certificate Program.
 CAEC Pro offers four levels of achievement: Bronze, Silver, Gold, and Platinum.

-As part of our growth, we will be adjusting the pricing structure for the CAEC workshops starting January 1, 2017.
-For members of APWA, CAEC Committee offered workshops will remain free, and non-members will be charged a nominal fee of $20 to help offset costs and continue to provide top-quality, responsive workshops.
+For members of APWA, CAEC Committee offered workshops are free, and non-members will be charged a nominal fee of $30 to help offset costs and continue to provide top-quality, responsive workshops.

 As usual, additional CAEC workshops offered by our educational partner, MRSC will have varying fees in accordance with the level of effort needed to produce the workshop.
 Attending any workshop, either directly from the CAEC committee or from MRSC, will earn credit hours toward your Certificate of Achievement.